microsoft/just/packages/documentation/docs/logging.md

 sidebar_label: Logging
 ---

 `just-task` is simple, but it is opinionated.
 One of the built-in capabilities of `just-task` is logging.
-We feel that this is an important enough of a feature to be available inside a task within its own context.
+We feel that this is an important enough of a feature to be available by the library.

 Typically, logging tasks look like the following: